A Woman's Guide to 'Me' Time

 Add your own favorites to these lists.
 Whatever you choose to do with your "me" time, make it relaxing and restorative.

-"If you don't feel like it works for you, try something else," says Moore. "'Shoulds' are the enemy of relaxation.
+"If you don't feel like it works for you, try something else," Moore says. "'Shoulds' are the enemy of relaxation.
 Don't think about what you should do, but about what makes you thrive."